arparaschiv/solar-coronal-inversion/README.md

 Main repository for **CLEDB**; the Coronal Line Emission DataBase inversion code distribution.

 **Authors:** Alin Paraschiv & Philip Judge.
-National Solar Observatory & High Altitude Observatory
+High Altitude Observatory & National Solar Observatory

-**Contact:** arparaschiv "at" nso.edu; paraschiv.alinrazvan+cledb "at" gmail.com
+**Contact:** arparaschiv "at" ucar.edu; paraschiv.alinrazvan+cledb "at" gmail.com

 #### **Main aim:**
 Invert coronal vector magnetic field products from observations of polarized light.
-The algorithm takes arrays of one or two sets of spectroscopic Stokes IQUV observations to derive line of sight and/or full vector magnetic field products.
+The algorithm takes arrays of one or two sets of spectro-polarimetric Stokes IQUV observations to derive line of sight and/or full vector magnetic field products.

 #### **Applications:**